Vish12Aksh/Car_Fare_Prediction/README.md

 # Car_Fare_Prediction
+Import Libraries: Use libraries like pandas for data handling, numpy for numerical operations, and scikit-learn.

+Load and Preprocess Data: Import datasets (e.g., trip data) and clean them.
+Remove missing values, outliers, and perform data normalization/scaling.

+Feature Selection: Extract key features such as fare_amount, pickup_datetime, pickup_longitude, pickup_latitude, dropoff_longitude, dropoff_latitude, and passenger_count.

+Feature Engineering: Add derived features like rush_hour_flag, weekend_flag, or traffic_intensity.

+Train-Test Split: Divide the dataset into training and testing sets, typically using an 80:20 or 70:30 ratio with train_test_split from scikit-learn.

+Model Selection: Choose algorithms like linear regression, decision trees, random forests, or neural networks depending on complexity and data size.

+Model Training: Train the model on the training dataset.
+For instance:
 os: Facilitates file input/output operations such as handling file paths and directory manipulations.

 pandas: Essential for loading, manipulating, and analyzing structured datasets using dataframes.